Azure-Samples/AzureMapsCodeSamples/AzureMapsCodeSamples/Custom Modules/Animation module/README.md

 ## Easings

 The following easing names can be used with the animation library.
+See this [JavaScript Easing Functions site](http://andrewraycode.github.io/easing-utils/gh-pages) for examples of these easings.

 | Name | Description |
 |------|-------------|